ollar/web-animation-middleware/Readme.md

 ##Demo

-See demo in ./demo folder!
+See the simple demo in ./demo folder!